-He is also a Member of the Board of Governors of the Columbus Citizens Foundation, a non-for-profit organization in New York City committed to fostering an appreciation of Italian-American heritage and achievement.
-He has supported The Metropolitan Opera’s Met Title program for operas in Italian, the Kairos Italy Theater, the dancing of Il Giglio to celebrate San Paolino di Nola in East Harlem, The Columbus Citizens Foundation Adopt-a-Scholar program, Georgetown University’s Institute for Italian Culture, and the documentary film A Century of Laughter about the contributions of Italian-American comedians to the entertainment world.
-He is a limited partner in the A.S.
-Roma football team.
-He is a committed supporter (and father) of La Scuola d’Italia and is a member of the Board of Governors of The Columbus Citizens Foundation.
+He has supported La Scuola d'Italia, The Metropolitan Opera’s Met Title program for operas in Italian, the Kairos Italy Theater, the dancing of Il Giglio to celebrate San Paolino di Nola in East Harlem, The Columbus Citizens Foundation Adopt-a-Scholar program, Georgetown University’s Institute for Italian Culture, and the documentary film A Century of Laughter about the contributions of Italian-American comedians to the entertainment world.
+Both of his children attend La Scuola d’Italia in Manhattan where he remains a committed supporter.
+He was a limited partner in the A.S.
+Roma football team and a member of the Board of Governors of The Columbus Citizens Foundation.

 For his efforts Mr. Trennert was awarded the honorific of Cavaliere of the Italian Republic, receiving the Order of Merit at the Italian Consulate on June 2, 2017.
 He was also co-honoree at the 66th Annual Columbus Day Parade in New York in 2010.